Progress report for LNE22-439

 Learning

-- Nine farmers learn to develop a farm narrative that identifies goals, objectives, and priorities.
+Ninefarmers (eight farms because one dropped out) learn to develop a farm narrative that identifies goals, objectives, and priorities.
 This document may already exist in this case; revisions are encouraged to meet the needs of the FCP.
 Additionally, program participants learn to identify personal resources that may prevent or encourage the adoption of the future agroforestry enterprise.
-Farm narrative development happens between September 1st - September 30th, 2022, submitted to a shared program folder.
+Farm narrative development happens between September 1st and September 30th, 2022, and is submitted to a shared program folder.

-- Nine farms participate in a site assessment exercise, helping farms understand how to identify biophysical assets and constraints, including soil assessment, and climate and weather-related risks and how the analysis informs their agroforestry field plan.
-Three conservation planners train the nine farms to identify resource concerns and the associated federal cost share programs that can be utilized to address the projected or occurring issue.
+Ninefarmers(eight farms because one dropped out)- farms participate in a site assessment exercise, helping them identify biophysical assets and constraints, including soil assessment, climate, and weather-related risks, and how the analysis informs their agroforestry field plan.
+Three conservation planners train the nine farms to identify resource concerns and the associated federal cost-share programs that can be utilized to address the projected or occurring issue.
 This learning happens between October 1st and October 30th The completion of this task requires the farm to walk their land with Interlace Commons and the respective conservation planner and culminates in a completed site assessment document that Interlace Commons develops into maps.

-- Nine farms and three conservation planners are introduced to the agroforestry systems (alley cropping, forest farming, or silvopasture) and associated practices and typologies the participating farms identified for development.
+Ninefarms (eight farms because one dropped out) and three conservation planners are introduced to the agroforestry systems (alley cropping, forest farming, or silvopasture) and associated practices and typologies the participating farms identified for development.
 Additionally, farms receive training to develop a concept agroforestry field plan.
-This learning happens between and November 1st and November 30th.
+This learning happens between November 1st and November 30th.
 Nine farms complete a program template that assesses their understanding of how agroforestry can impact landscape sustainability, enhance their livelihood strategy, and the risks and trade-offs when land-use intensification occurs.
 They submit a concept plan by November 30th.

-- Nine farms learn to develop a field plan with associated planting, and enterprise plan.
-Items related to the learning are submitted for review between January 1st and February 15th.
+Ninefarms (eight because one dropped out) learned to develop a field plan with associated planting and enterprise plans.
+Items related to the learning are submitted for review between January 1st and February 15th.- Purchase orders submitted to the shared folder between February 15th and February 28th, 2023

 Engagement

-- The participating nine farmers receive training between March 1st and March 28thth to use the FCP power point template for community presentations bringing together the farm narrative, site assessment, field, implementation and enterprise plan.
-Each farm completes their presentation by March 28th.
+- The participating nine farmers receive training between March 1st and March 28th to use the FCP PowerPoint template for community presentations, bringing together the farm narrative, site assessment, field, implementation, and enterprise plan.
+Each farm completes its presentation by March 28th.

 2024